-1 The upc\localsizeof operator shall apply only to shared-qualified expressions or shared-qualified types.
+1 The upc\localsizeof operator shall apply only to a shared type or an expression with shared type.
 All constraints on the sizeof operator [ISO/IEC00 Sec.
 6.5.3.4] also apply to this operator.

-2 The upc\localsizeof operator returns the size, in bytes, of the local portion of its operand, which may be a shared object or a shared-qualified type.
+2 The upc\localsizeof operator returns the size, in bytes, of the local portion of its operand, which may be a shared object or a shared type.
 It returns the same value on all threads; the value is an upper bound of the size allocated with affinity to any single thread and may include an unspecified amount of padding.
 The result of upc\localsizeof is an integer constant.